Haworth: History

 Haworth is first mentioned as a settlement in 1209.
 The name may refer to a "hedged enclosure" or "hawthorn enclosure".
 The name was recorded as "Howorth" on a 1771 map.

 In 1850, local parish priest Patrick Brontë invited Benjamin Herschel Babbage to investigate the village's high early mortality rate, which had led to all but one of his six children, including the writers Emily and Anne Brontë, dying by the age of 31.
 Babbage's inspection uncovered deeply unsanitary conditions, including there being no sewers, excrement flowing down Haworth's streets, waste from slaughterhouses and pigsties being held for months in fenced-in areas, overcrowded and poorly-ventilated housing, and a poorly-oxygenated and overcrowded graveyard that filtered into the village's water supply.
 These conditions contributed to an average life expectancy of 25.8 years and 41.6% of the village's residents dying before the age of 6.
 This report was presented to the General Board of Health and prompted work to improve conditions in the village.

 Governance

-Haworth is part of the civil parish of Haworth, Cross Roads and Stanbury, which in turn is part of the Bradford Metropolitan District Council, one of the five metropolitan boroughs of West Yorkshire.
+Haworth is part of the civil parish of Haworth and Stanbury, from 1 April 1999 to 1 April 2023 it was in Haworth, Cross Roads and Stanbury, which is part of the Bradford metropolitan district in West Yorkshire.

-Between 1938 and 1974, Haworth was part of the Municipal Borough of Keighley, and before that it had been a civil parish and urban district in its own right.
+Haworth was a township and chapelry in the parish of Bradford, and from 1866 it was a civil parish that was abolished on 1 April 1938.
+Haworth became an urban district in 1894, on 1 April 1938 the district was abolished and merged with the Municipal Borough of Keighley which it was part of until 1974.

+In 1931 the parish had a population of 5911.